huggingface/diffusers/docs/source/en/training/create_dataset.md

 data_dir/[...]/xxz.png
 ```

-Pass the path to the dataset directory to the `--train_data_dir` argument, and then you can start training:
+Pass the path of the dataset directory to the `--train_data_dir` argument, and then you can start training:

 ```bash
 accelerate launch train_unconditional.py \